 Lady Independence & Sir Hatcher have a special history with the American Eagle Foundation.
 Lady was hatched at Dollywood in the nest of non-releasable Bald Eagles Independence & Franklin in 2008.
 She returned to the area with her mate in 2011, and they have raised 13 eaglets through 2017.
-Soon, the cams will go live on this nest, and our viewers will get to spend lots of time getting to know these special eagles and their offspring.

 Until the cams go live, we invite you to watch some YouTube videos that were taken of this pair during the last few years.
 Since these videos were made, the pair has built 2 different nests and we are waiting to see where they decide to lay eggs!

 Facebook Live Nest Cams

 Posting Videos and Photos from AEF Cams

 AEF invites anyone to post photo and video screenshots/screen-recordings captured from these high definition cams.
 Since these photos and videos can be copied and duplicated over and over, we request that when you post these up to Facebook, IG, Websites, Blogs, or another social media location, the following information be included at the end of your photo/video caption: © 2018 American Eagle Foundation, EAGLES.ORG.
 These live feeds are the intellectual property of the AEF, and we kindly request that you do not attempt to embed or live stream these feeds on your website, blog, app, etc., or attempt to monetize screen shots or video captures.
 Thank you for your cooperation!